sportbible homepage

 google discoverFollow us on Google Discover

-Jannik Sinner was forced to withdraw from the French Open after a worrying moment during his second round match.
+Jannik Sinner has been knocked out of the French Open after a worrying moment during his second-round match.

-The 2026 tennis season is well underway as the second major of the year, the French Open, is ongoing in at Roland Garros in Paris.
+The 2026 tennis season is well underway, with the second major of the year, the French Open, ongoing at Roland Garros.

-Following tennis star Carlos Alcaraz''s withdrawal due to an an injury to his right wrist which has also ruled him out of Wimbledon, world no.1 Sinner entered the tournament as the heavy favourite.
+Following Carlos Alcaraz's withdrawal due to an injury to his right wrist, which has also ruled him out of Wimbledon, world no.1 Sinner entered the tournament as the heavy favourite.

 In his opening match, the Italian proved exactly why he was the top seed as he comfortably beat France's Clement Tabur 6-1, 6-3, 6-4 to book a spot in the second round.